top of page

 Next In The Series

-In Part 4, we will explore The Independent Middle Ground For Secure Voting: how Independent voters, now nearly half the electorate, view these reforms, what practical compromises could actually work, and whether it's possible to achieve both higher security and broad access without losing trust.
+In Part 4, we will explore a Middle Ground for Secure Voting.
+We will examine how Independent voters view these reforms and identify which practical compromises could actually succeed.
+Ultimately, we will look at whether it is possible to achieve both higher security and broad access without sacrificing public trust.